-Do You Need Olaplex’s No. 7 Bonding Oil?
+Does Your Hair Need Olaplex’s No. 7 Bonding Oil?

-As someone with naturally dry, frizzy hair (that is then hugely worsened by bleaching), I’m always looking for products that will repair and add shine.
+Because, as someone with naturally dry, frizzy hair (that is then hugely worsened by bleaching), I’m always looking for products that will repair and add shine.

 The results on my hair are an immediate shine and softening effect, as well as some seriously tamed flyaways.

-And while I think the real magic lies in the in salon treatment and No. 3 (a genuinely hair-changing product for me), I’ll personally take any softening, de-frizzing help I can get so I’m really enjoying this product.
+And while I think the real magic lies in the in-salon treatment and No. 3 (a genuinely hair-changing product for me), I’ll personally take any softening, de-frizzing help I can get so I’m really enjoying this product.

 Since I really don’t need to use a lot to get some shine it’s not a big deal, but it’s a bit of a surprise when you first see it (on the plus side though, it’s great for travel).

 Great for: Adding shine and de-frizzing hair.